 When the going gets tough in ED recovery, we want all the coping strategies available - so start making those recovery playlists!
 You got this.

-1. Music helps reduce anxiety and stress and helps us feel better
+music helps to reduce anxiety and stress

 Have you ever been in the car and heard a song that completely changed your mood and just for a minute you forgot about what was bothering you?
 You listen, you sing along, you smile!
 Even if it was only for a second, you forgot about the stress and anxiety and could focus on something else.
 What a wonderful feeling!